edtoken/mockoon-config-transformer/README.md

 ## Features
 - Extracts the original big Mockoon environment file into a user-friendly (git-friendly) file tree.
-- Generates the markdown documentation files based on documentation fields of the Mockoon environment file.
+- Generates markdown documentation files based on the documentation fields within the Mockoon environment file.
-- Bundle extracted files tree to the environment file that equals the original file.
+- Bundle the extracted file tree into an environment file that matches the original file.

 See [examples](./examples):
 - Original Mockoon stripe config [environment.json](./examples/environments/stripecom/environment.json)